I was walking far from home

 Saw a bird fall like a hammer from the sky

-Saw an old woman on the speed train
+And a woman on a speed train

 She was closing her eyes, closing her eyes

-I saw flowers on the hillside
+I saw flowers on a hillside

 And a millionaire pissing on the lawn